Studio 1 Productions

 When ever you Update After Effects

-When ever there is an update to Adobe After Effects CS6, you will need to unlock the video card again, as they tend over write the raytracer_supported_cards.txt file, which is the file that holds the name of your video card.
+When ever there is an update to Adobe After Effects CS6, CC and CC 2014, this file gets over written, so you will need to run the program I wrote or manually edit the list to add your video card.

 Video Card Drivers